-Deserializes a JSON object array result into a FoxPro cursor or table.
+Deserializes a top level JSON object array into an open FoxPro cursor or table.

 JSON has no concept of 'cursors' and holds columnar data as Arrays.
-You can serialize cursors and they are serialized into JSON as object arrays.
-But when that same data is deserialized back into FoxPro, it's returned as an Array of objects not a cursor.
+When you serialize cursors, they are serialized into JSON as Object Arrays.
+But when that same data is deserialized back into FoxPro, it's returned as a Collection

 DO wwJsonSerializer